Illinois Route 60: Route description

 Illinois 60's northern terminus is at a T-intersection in Volo with Illinois 120.
-It runs south as a 2-lane road serving a mix of farmland and suburban neighborhoods in Grayslake and Round Lake.
-Running south through Mundelein, the roadbed begins to carry Illinois 83.
+It runs southeast as a 2-lane road serving a mixture of farmland and suburban neighborhoods in Grayslake and Round Lake.
+Running south through Mundelein, the roadbed begins to carry Illinois 83 just north of an intersection with Illinois 176.

 Illinois 60 overlaps with Illinois Route 83 south of Ivanhoe where Illinois 83 curves around U.S. Route 45.
 It is called Town Line Road east of Illinois 83 and west of the Tri-State Tollway (Interstate 94), because Illinois 60 straddles the line separating Vernon and Libertyville Townships for most of its length.

+Through Vernon Hills, Illinois 60 serves as a major arterial route for traffic from Interstate 94 to access the village's expansive retail and residential areas.
 Through Lake Forest to the east, Route 60 is called Kennedy Road.

 Route 60, especially the portion between Milwaukee Avenue and Interstate 94 in Mettawa, experiences unusually heavy traffic for an arterial road, although less so in recent years.

 History

-SBI Route 60 was the current U.S. Route 12 from the Wisconsin state line to Chicago.
-This was dropped in 1938.
+SBI Route 60 ran from the original alignment of US 12 in Richmond to Chicago via the present alignment of US 12, Rand Road/Northwest Highway, Touhy Avenue, and US 14.
+This was removed in 1938 to accommodate the realignment of US 12 and US 14 as well as the addition of US 12 City.
 In February 1967, IL 60 was brought back to replace IL 59A as part of replacing some superfluous designations.
-In 1972, Illinois 60 was removed east of U.S. 41 due to the decommissioning of IL 42.
+In 1972, IL 60 was removed east of US 41 due to the decommissioning of IL 42.